Rosa carolina: Description

 Rosa carolina is a perennial shrub.
 The stems have straight, needle-like thorns, which distinguishes it from very similar species such as R. palustris and R. virginiana, which have curved thorns.
 The fragrant flowers emerge in early summer.
 Blooms are about 6 to 8 centimeters (2.5 to 3 inches) in diameter, with five light pink petals and a yellow center.
 Flowers are typically borne singly on the ends of the current year's growth.
 There is no repeat bloom.
 The stems of the rose are upright, grayish in color on new growth, and brown on larger, older branches.
 Foliage is smooth and dark green.
 The plants proliferate by root spread.
 New growth will eventually become small to large thickets, anywhere from 0.5 to 1 m (18 to 40 inches) in height.

+This plant can be differentiated from other species of wild rose by its larger, pink flowers.
+They bloom later than many other species and for a shorter time.
+The shrub also tends to stay lower than other wild rose species.
+Its rosehips are round, large and have protrusions at the opposite end from the stem.
+Rosa Setigera, on the other hand, has small, round hips similar to Multiflora and can get large, but usually have a mix of pink and white flowers.
+Rosa Multiflora only has white flowers.
+Another invasive, Dog Rose, has pink flowers like setigera, but the hips are large and more cylindrical.